49th Harvard National Forensics Tournament

 Public Forum Debate

-In between my two years of debate, I competed in PF for about a year as well, and have been judging the event for over three years.
+In between my two years of debate, I competed in PF for about a year as well, and have been judging the event for over four years.
 You can pretty much run whatever you want as long as it makes sense.
 A few more general preferences:

 -